Reliability

 Frequently Asked Questions

 We know we need to do more.
-That’s why, going forward, our plans will include increasing our tree trimming investment year over year, and nearly doubling our annual investment over the next five years to continue to improve reliability.
-Our team continues to be committed to providing safe, reliable service to our customers.
+That’s why, going forward, our plans will include increasing our tree trimming investment year-over-year and nearly doubling our annual investment over the next five years.

 What causes power outages on a calm and sunny day?